Data vs. Physics: The Apparent Pareto Front of Physics-Informed Neural Networks: Experimental Setup

-The solution stated above can be derived by assuming a fixed relation between the grid spacing and reference velocity of the flow, here $M\cdot u_0=1$~\cite{kovasznay1948laminar}.
-Under these assumptions, the Reynolds number of the fluid flow is given by $Re=1/\nu$ and, thus, any selected grid spacing $M$ catches the intrinsic properties of the fluid flow at the given viscosity or Reynolds number.
+To study this problem with different system parameterizations, we again make use of the concept of dynamic similitudes and consider a fixed Reynolds number $\mathrm{Re}=Lu_0/\nu$ for the above mentioned system.
+Under these conditions, we adjust the mean velocity by $u_0=1/L$ (neglecting physical units) so that any selected grid spacing $L$ represents the same fluid flow.
+To establish geometric similarity, the spatial extension is assumed to be equal in both directions, i.e., $x\in[0,L]$ and $y\in[0,L]$.

-For this example, the PINN is trained on boundary data which is sampled from the analytical solution of the flow velocities~\eqref{eq:NS_sol_u} and \eqref{eq:NS_sol_v} at the boundary.
-Since the flow is steady state, there are no initial conditions.
-The pressure is entirely learned by the PINN and inferred through the set of governing PDEs.
-The set of PDEs~\eqref{eq:ns_PDEs} are combined in a composite physics-based loss through
+In this example, the PINN is trained on boundary data sampled from the analytical solution of the flow velocities~\eqref{eq:solution_NS_u} and \eqref{eq:solution_NS_v} at the boundary.
+Since the flow is steady state, there is no IC.
+The pressure is entirely learned by the PINN and inferred from the set of governing PDEs~\eqref{eq:PDE_NS_momentum}.